The Two Sides to the Plastic Bag Ban Debate

 We Want to Know What YOU Think!

-After you check out the article above then head back to this post.
 We want to know which side of the plastic bag ban debate you fall on and why.
+Please let us know in the comments below or via social media!

 Photo Sources: Key Frame Studios, Factory Direct Promos